pinbo/getprimer/README.md

-# getprimer
+# GetPrimer
-Python script to design genome specific or homeolog specific primers using Primer3
+Python script to design genome or group specific primers using Muscle and Primer3.

 For example: